Pyrbu/ZNPCsPlus/README.md

 This plugin is a remake of a plugin called ZNPCs, we originally started because the maintainer of ZNPCs decided to announce that he was
 [dropping support for the plugin](https://media.discordapp.net/attachments/1093914615873806477/1098409384855474237/znpc.png).

+Looking for up-to-date builds of the plugin?
+Check out our [Jenkins](https://ci.pyr.lol/job/ZNPCsPlus/)

 ## Why is it so good?
 - 100% Packet Based - Nothing is ran on the main thread